 Per Amazon, to identify markets, they suggest the use columns like the "sales_channel" column to determine if an order is "Amazon UK" or "Amazon DE."

 There may be cases that will lose data granularity (e.g., marketplace identifiers).
 One of those cases is the various Listings Reports.
 Listing Reports will only have the default seller marketplace for ob_mws_marketplace_id.
 This will mean that all rows in Listings the marketplace ID will be set to the default seller market.
 In this case, Amazon suggests using higher-level information like "AMAZON_NA" for the column fulfillment_channel.

 MWS Finance API and MWS Settlement Reports - when present, you must use "marketplace_name" to delineate the marketplace for a row.
 The marketplace_name will contain values like "Amazon.es" or "Amazon.com."
 You can use this value to denote the country/marketplace of a record.

-MWS Warehouse (Inbound Fulfillment) - There is no direct country or marketplace for Inbound Fulfillment.
+MWS Warehouse (Fulfillment Inbound Shipment) - There is no direct country or marketplace for Fulfillment Inbound Shipment.
 Amazon supplies a fulfillment center ID in the data feed.
-However, Amazon does not publish a comprehensive listing of all IDs to understand the country, state, or city it resides.
+However, Amazon does not publish a comprehensive listing of all IDs to understand the country, state, or city it resides in.
 Amazon has a partial listing which is the US only.
 You have a few options: